Plugs into the stack you already run on.

 Auto-pause when too few opt in.

-A scope only renders comparisons when at least 5 workspaces have opted in.
-Until then, the network page shows your own number with a 'pending join' badge.
+A comparison only appears once at least 5 workspaces have opted in.
+Until then you see your own number with a 'pending join' badge.

 Slack, GitHub, Notion is enough to bootstrap.
 The rest fills in over the first week.